Malwine/learn-to-code/tutorial_en.md

     touch views/index.erb

 Open the file in your editor.
-Open the file in the browser. :warning:  Check if your assumptions were right.
+Then input the code lines above.
+We will check in a bit if our assumptions were correct.

 *Hint: the file ending .ERB stands for embedded Ruby, this means that we can write HTML code which includes ruby code in it.
 If you want to create a normal website without Ruby then you would use the ending .html like so: index.html We will learn more about how we can embed Ruby in Step 2.*